Rich2/openstrat/README.md

 ~ reStart //To launch a ScalaFx window.
 The most useful command for development ~ JsDev/fastOptJS //To rebuild a fast optimised JavaScript file.
 Use with WebPages/SbtFastDev.html JsDev/fullOptJS //To build a full optimised JavaScript file.
+Use with WebPages/SbtFullDev.html ~ Util/test //Rerun tests on Util module.
+~ Graphic/test //Rerun tests on, Graphic module.
-Use with WebPages/SbtFullDev.html ~ all3/test //Rerun tests on modules UtilJvm, GraphicJvm and StratJvm DocProj/doc //Will produce docs for the UtilJvm GraphicJvm and StratJvm modules.
+~ Strat/test //Rerun tests on, Strat module.
+DocProj/doc //Will produce docs for the UtilJvm GraphicJvm and StratJvm modules.
   They can be found in target/DocProj/target/scala-2.12/api/.
   Local link PathToProject/openstrat/target/DocProj/target/scala-2.12/api/index.html